-A history of lung cancer of any stage poses an unacceptable risk to organ donation.
-Registry and case reports of transmission of occult donor lung cancer by kidney transplantation, with generally fatal outcomes in recipients, are indicative of very aggressive behaviour of donor-transmitted lung cancers.203,204,205 to guarantee that there are no parts of the lesion with an invasive component.
+A history of lung cancer of any stage poses an unacceptable risk to organ transplantation..
+Registry and case reports of transmission of occult donor lung cancer by kidney transplantation, with generally fatal outcomes in recipients, are indicative of very aggressive behaviour of donor-transmitted lung cancers.220,221,222

+Lung adenocarcinoma in situ (AIS) has a low risk of distant metastases and a low risk of recurrence, and therefore theoretically may be associated with a lower risk of transmission from organ donors to recipients.
+However, a definitive diagnosis of AIS is difficult to determine, as lesions may be multifocal and it is not possible to guarantee that there are no parts of the lesion with an invasive component.
 Theoretically - if a definitive diagnosis of AIS could be made - use of non-lung organs might be considered, recognising a small but real risk of disease transmission.
 In practice, donors with a diagnosis of AIS are unlikely to be suitable for donation of any organs.

-Lung adenocarcinoma in situ (AIS) has a low risk of distant metastases and a low risk of recurrence, and therefore theoretically may be associated with a lower risk of transmission from organ donors to recipients.
-However, a definitive diagnosis of AIS is difficult to determine, as lesions may be multifocal and it is not possible